 The Pulse decoder I/O decodes the two measured signals from a quadrature encoder to a pulse count/position.
-A quadrature encoder (or incremental rotary encoder or relative rotary encoder) has two outputs which are 90 degrees out of phase.
+A quadrature encoder (or incremental rotary encoder or relative rotary encoder) has two outputs (A and B) which are 90 degrees out of phase.
 That makes it possible to determine both position and direction of movement.
-The Pulse decoder I/O has auto level detection for both signal lines.
+Additionally the Pulse decoder I/O can also decode the Z reference output of an encoder, which gives one pulse per revolution.
+The Pulse decoder I/O has auto level detection for all signal lines.
 The output of the Pulse decoder can be shown in a graph and in a table sink.

-7.7.2 IC decoder
+7.7.2 I2C decoder